rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And he was longing to be fed with the pods that the pigs ate, and no one gave him anything. ^1516

-But when he came to himself, he said, How many of my father’s hired servants have more than enough bread, but I perish here with hunger! ^1517
+But when he came to himself, he said, 'How many of my father's hired servants have more than enough bread, but I perish here with hunger! ^1517

 I will arise and go to my father, and I will say to him, Father, I have sinned against heaven and before you. ^1518

 I am no longer worthy to be called your son.
-Treat me as one of your hired servants. ^1519
+Treat me as one of your hired servants.' ^1519

 And he arose and came to his father.
 But while he was still a long way off, his father saw him and felt compassion, and ran and embraced him and kissed him. ^1520

-And the son said to him, Father, I have sinned against heaven and before you.
-I am no longer worthy to be called your son. ^1521
+And the son said to him, 'Father, I have sinned against heaven and before you.
+I am no longer worthy to be called your son.' ^1521

-But the father said to his servants, Bring quickly the best robe, and put it on him, and put a ring on his hand, and shoes on his feet. ^1522
+But the father said to his servants, 'Bring quickly the best robe, and put it on him, and put a ring on his hand, and shoes on his feet. ^1522

 And bring the fattened calf and kill it, and let us eat and celebrate. ^1523

-For this my son was dead, and is alive again; he was lost, and is found.
+For this my son was dead, and is alive again; he was lost, and is found.'
 And they began to celebrate. ^1524

 Now his older son was in the field, and as he came and drew near to the house, he heard music and dancing. ^1525

 And he called one of the servants and asked what these things meant. ^1526

-And he said to him, Your brother has come, and your father has killed the fattened calf, because he has received him back safe and sound. ^1527
+And he said to him, 'Your brother has come, and your father has killed the fattened calf, because he has received him back safe and sound.' ^1527

 But he was angry and refused to go in.
 His father came out and entreated him, ^1528

-but he answered his father, Look, these many years I have served you, and I never disobeyed your command, yet you never gave me a young goat, that I might celebrate with my friends. ^1529
+but he answered his father, 'Look, these many years I have served you, and I never disobeyed your command, yet you never gave me a young goat, that I might celebrate with my friends. ^1529

-But when this son of yours came, who has devoured your property with prostitutes, you killed the fattened calf for him! ^1530
+But when this son of yours came, who has devoured your property with prostitutes, you killed the fattened calf for him!' ^1530

-And he said to him, Son, you are always with me, and all that is mine is yours. ^1531
+And he said to him, 'Son, you are always with me, and all that is mine is yours. ^1531

-It was fitting to celebrate and be glad, for this your brother was dead, and is alive; he was lost, and is found. ^1532
+It was fitting to celebrate and be glad, for this your brother was dead, and is alive; he was lost, and is found.' ^1532

 He also said to the disciples, There was a rich man who had a manager, and charges were brought to him that this man was wasting his possessions. ^1601

-And he called him and said to him, What is this that I hear about you?
-Turn in the account of your management, for you can no longer be manager. ^1602
+And he called him and said to him, 'What is this that I hear about you?
+Turn in the account of your management, for you can no longer be manager.' ^1602

-And the manager said to himself, What shall I do, since my master is taking the management away from me?
+And the manager said to himself, 'What shall I do, since my master is taking the management away from me?
 I am not strong enough to dig, and I am ashamed to beg. ^1603

-I have decided what to do, so that when I am removed from management, people may receive me into their houses. ^1604
+I have decided what to do, so that when I am removed from management, people may receive me into their houses.' ^1604

-So, summoning his master’s debtors one by one, he said to the first, How much do you owe my master? ^1605
+So, summoning his master's debtors one by one, he said to the first, 'How much do you owe my master?' ^1605

-He said, A hundred measures of oil.
-He said to him, Take your bill, and sit down quickly and write fifty. ^1606
+He said, 'A hundred measures of oil.'
+He said to him, 'Take your bill, and sit down quickly and write fifty.' ^1606

-Then he said to another, And how much do you owe?
-He said, A hundred measures of wheat.
-He said to him, Take your bill, and write eighty. ^1607
+Then he said to another, 'And how much do you owe?'
+He said, 'A hundred measures of wheat.'
+He said to him, 'Take your bill, and write eighty.' ^1607

 The master commended the dishonest manager for his shrewdness.
 For the sons of this world are more shrewd in dealing with their own generation than the sons of light. ^1608